geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 You may notice this link is from a topic tutorial using R, which is widely used along with Python for data science.
 For now, you can stick to reading the overview for how LDA works, the implementation in different programming languages will be similar (though not necessarily identical!)

-## Classification Sentiment Analysis and Topic Modeling using Cloud Based APIs
+## Classification Sentiment Analysis and Topic Modeling using Pre Trained APIs

 In this workshop, we reviewed a few different methods for accessing pre-trained classification and sentiment analysis models.
 The first technology, Google Cloud API, was presented as a demo as it requires a paid account.
 The next two, VADER and HuggingFace, involved hands-on coding in Google Colab, though these workbooks should run locally through Jupyter Notebook on your local machine as well.